The Karate Kid: Plot

 In 1984, 17-year-old Daniel LaRusso and his mother Lucille move from Newark, New Jersey, to Reseda, Los Angeles, California.
 Their apartment's handyman is an eccentric, but kind and humble Okinawan immigrant named Nariyoshi Miyagi.

 At a beach party the next day, Daniel meets and befriends Ali Mills, a high school cheerleader from Encino, drawing the attention of her arrogant ex-boyfriend Johnny Lawrence, a black belt and the top student from the Cobra Kai dojo, training in an aggressive form of karate.
 Johnny and his Cobra Kai gang (Bobby Brown, Tommy, Jimmy, and Dutch) constantly bully Daniel.
-At a Halloween dance, after Daniel sprays water on Johnny with a hose as payback, Johnny and his gang pursue Daniel down the street and brutally beat him, but Mr. Miyagi intervenes and easily defeats them.
+At a Halloween dance, after Daniel sprays water on him with a hose as payback, Johnny and his gang pursue him and brutally beat him, but Mr. Miyagi intervenes and easily defeats them.

 Amazed, Daniel asks Mr. Miyagi to teach him karate.
-He declines but agrees to accompany Daniel to Cobra Kai to resolve the conflict.
-They meet the sensei, John Kreese, an ex-Special Forces Vietnam veteran who callously dismisses the peace offering.
-Miyagi then proposes that Daniel enter the Under 18 All-Valley Karate Championships, thereby compete against Kreese's students on equal terms, and requests that the bullying cease while he trains.
-Kreese agrees to the terms but warns that if Daniel does not show up for the tournament, the harassment will continue for both of them.
+He declines, but agrees to accompany Daniel to Cobra Kai to resolve the conflict.
+The next day, they meet the sensei, John Kreese, an ex-Special Forces Vietnam veteran who callously dismisses the peace offering.
+Miyagi then proposes that Daniel enter the Under 18 All-Valley Karate Championships to compete against Kreese's students on equal terms, and requests that the bullying cease while he trains.
+Kreese agrees to the terms, but warns that if Daniel does not show up for the tournament, the harassment will continue for both of them.

 Daniel's training starts with days of menial chores that seemingly only serve to provide free labor for Miyagi.
 When he becomes frustrated, Miyagi demonstrates that repetition of these chores has helped Daniel to learn defensive blocks through muscle memory.
 Their bond develops, and Miyagi opens up to Daniel about his life, including the dual loss of his wife and son in childbirth at the Manzanar internment camp while he was serving with the 442nd Infantry Regiment during World War II in Europe, where he received the Medal of Honor.

-Through Mr. Miyagi's teaching, Daniel learns not only karate but also important life lessons such as the importance of personal balance, reflected in the principle that martial arts training is as much about training the spirit as the body.
+Through Mr. Miyagi's teaching, Daniel learns not only karate but also significant life lessons such as the importance of personal balance, reflected in the principle that martial arts training is as much about training the spirit as the body.
 Daniel applies the life lessons Miyagi has taught him to strengthen his relationship with Ali.
 On Daniel's 18th birthday, Miyagi gives Daniel a Karate gi for the tournament and one of his classic cars.